vyynl/lumeria-duskrunner/content/Resources/Updated House Rules.md

 > - The GM spotlight lasts for **one free rollable action**.
 > - To keep the spotlight, the GM must spend **1 Fear per additional action**.
 > - Each enemy or hazard can only be spotlighted **once per round** unless a special ability states otherwise.
-> - Without Fear to spend, the spotlight always returns to the players after the GM’s **one free action**.
+> - Without Fear to spend, the spotlight always returns to the players after the GM’s last action.

 ---
 ## Attacks of Opportunity